thomasesmith/vw-car-net-api/README.md

   }
 }
 ```
-> Just a note about most of the command requests you can make: getting a response back doesn't mean your request has already been fulfilled in the real world.
+> Just a note about the command requests you can make: getting a response back doesn't mean your request has already been fulfilled in the real world.
 It just spits back an affirmative response to it.
-If you were to run this request, then request the status of the car immediately after, you will not find that the status response now indicates the vehicle's doors are now locked.
-It takes me about 20 seconds for that to actually reflect.
-You might notice that the API itself responds slowly to PUT and PATCH command requests (they take sometimes 10 seconds to respond), it is my belief that this is due to the api reaching out to the vehicle's cellular radio, and the upstream latency inherit with that.
+If you make a command request, then request the status of the car immediately after, you will not find that the status response already reflects whatever command you made.
+It takes about 20 seconds for the status to change.
+Also, you might notice that the API itself responds slowly to PUT and PATCH command requests (they take sometimes 10 seconds to respond); I'd wager that this is due to the API service reaching out to the vehicle's cellular radio, and the upstream latency inherit with that.

 ## Locking/Unlocking The Doors
 #### Request
 ```
-PUT https://b-h-s.spr.us00.p.con-veh.net/mps/v1/vehicles/[ACCOUNT NUMBER]/status/exterior/doors HTTP/2
+PUT https://b-h-s.spr.us00.p.con-veh.net/mps/v1/vehicles/[TSP ACCOUNT NUMBER]/status/exterior/doors HTTP/2
 content-type: application/json;charset=UTF-8
 x-user-id: [USER ID]
 x-user-agent: mobile-ios